 Elder Rights Advocacy

-Elder Rights Advocacy is a Victorian not-for-profit organisation which provides information and advocacy around all forms of aged care.
-All their services are free and confidential.
+Elder Rights Advocacy provides information and advocacy around all forms of aged care.
+All their services are free, independent and confidential.
 Elder Rights Advocacy core services include:

-- Elder Abuse Prevention and Response focuses on elder abuse within the context of Australian Government-funded aged care services (residential and home care).
+- Elder abuse prevention and response focus on elder abuse within the context of Australian Government-funded aged care services (aged care home and Home Care Package).

 Housing for the Aged Action Group (HAAG)